FrankConijn/Firefox-Quantum-Rounded-Tabs/README.md

 # Firefox Quantum Rounded Tabs v.
-1.1 (change log at the bottom)
+1.1

 What it does
 --------------